Berlin Cameron and Perksy Release National Study Revealing Women Want Brands to Drive Change, Not Just Sales on International Women’s Day and Women’s History Month

 - The biggest issues women worry about is sexual harassment and equal pay, with 56% and 53% respectively agreeing it’s a top concern for the next generation.

-• Gen Zers and Millennials find reproductive rights more important than equal pay.
+- Gen Zers and Millennials find reproductive rights more important that equal pay.

 The study found that there are a few brands getting it right.
 Dove’s “Real Beauty” campaign is a favorite, as it represents diverse women in an inclusive way year-round.
 64% of respondents said that accurate representation of women is important in the ads they see.
 Brands can also use their voice to bring awareness to women’s issues and donating to causes that help them, like Secret does in its “All Strength, No Sweat” campaign addressing pay inequality for US Women’s Soccer.